ichirokov/AndroidCourse/AndroidTools.md

   On that version Developer option by default is hiden , we need to start it: Settings > About device > Build     number.
   Now we are on Development mode.

+6. From Eclipse Menu: Run:Run Configuration..:Target:Launch on all compatible devices/AVD's: and select: Active devices and AVD's, then apply and run.